Marten-Verbree/Reproducing_OrganNet2.5D/README.md

 # Reproducing_OrganNet2.5D

 Our goal is to figure out how reproducible papers are.
 In this case, we will attempt to reproduce OrganNet2.5D as implemented by Z. Chen et al [1].
-A preprocessed version of the Miccai dataset was obtained from P. Mody [2].
+A preprocessed version of the Miccai dataset was obtained from Prerak Mody [2].
 The original code is written on Google Colab.
 Thus, we recommended to run the code there.